Hello, Kristof ★ 4.8

 Signature drink: Matcha latte and matcha pancakes

-Cafe Janis in Lisbon near Time Out Market: a flower-covered Cais do Sodre terrace pouring strong cappuccino, with a goat-cheese shakshuka.
+Cafe Janis in Lisbon near Time Out Market: a flower-covered Cais do Sodre brunch terrace, strong cappuccinos and a daily goat-cheese shakshuka plate.

 Signature drink: Cappuccino, with a goat-cheese shakshuka